redeclipse/redeclipse.github.io/docs/gameplay/Parkour-Guide.md

 * TOC
 {:toc}

-*Red Eclipse 2* features a parkour system, that allows you to navigate maps in many different ways.
+*Red Eclipse* features a parkour system, that allows you to navigate maps in many different ways.

 ### The impulse system

 Parkour is limited to 6 successive moves in a row by default.
 Touching the ground will start charging the impulse move count.
 You can strategically use this to hop / slide / vault / wall run / dash around a map and gain momentum to speed past your opponents.

 You can show your current move count on the HUD by checking
 -   ***Settings > User Interface > Show Moves Remaining***

 or alternatively by opening the in-game console and typing `/showmovecount 1`